nicholas-fong/Hong-Kong-Trails-GPX-KML/Trail-Markers/README.md

 In view of above, perhaps the sign post's identifier is more useful, e.g. Sign post M115 (prefix M denotes MacLehose) is at lat=22.348108 lon=114.153725.
 Sign post H062 (prefix H denotes Hong Kong Trail) is at lat=22.26045 lon=114.21352.
 Sign post L047 is at lat=22.22656 lon=113.8668 (prefix L denotes Lantau Trail).
 Sign post W128 is at lat=22.4928 lon=114.23158 (prefix W dentoes Wilson Trail).<br>
 Latitude and longitude for all the trail markers are stored in the corresponding Trail-Makers.GPX file, they can be viewed using [GPXSee](http://www.gpxsee.org) or [notepad++](https://notepad-plus-plus.org/)

-Footnote: <br>Approximately 1.6 km of Wilson Trail and Hong Kong Trail overlap each other.
-Hence these strange trail markers exist: H053;W009 H054;W010 H055;W011 H056;W012 H057;W013 near Jardine's Lookout.
+Footnote: <br>1.6 km of Wilson Trail and Hong Kong Trail overlap each other near Jardine's Lookout.
+Hence 5 strangely labelled trail markers exist in that area: H053;W009 H054;W010 H055;W011 H056;W012 H057;W013